dgalper/reds_assessment/README.md

 - Reds_Coaching_Staff_Report.pdf: This is my write-up intended for the coaching staff.

-- Reds_Technical_Report.pdf: This is my write-up intendeed for the Director of Analytics
+- Reds_Technical_Report.pdf: This is my write-up intended for the Director of Analytics

 - filled_predictions.csv: This file contains my predicted batter pitch mixes for 2024